-In this N26 review, you will find out whether the N26 card is for you.
-I am reviewing the N26 card, its features, the N26 customer support and the overall user-friendliness of the N26 cards.
+In this N26 bank review, you will find out whether the N26 card is for you.
+I am reviewing the N26 cards, its features, the N26 customer support and the overall user-friendliness of the N26 cards.

 My goal is to educate you about the fees and conditions that come with N26 cards so you can have the best experience abroad and avoid unpleasant surprises.

 When traveling, you don’t necessarily think about the fees that come with your payments abroad.

 If you plan to travel long-term, the fees for ATM withdrawals as well as payments in foreign currencies might account for quite a significant percentage of your spendings.

 The free N26 bank account offers

 - no fees when paying your bills abroad

 - best currency exchange rate (market rates)

 - only 1.7% fee from ATM withdrawals in foreign currencies